Warnings for Spritam

 SPRITAM is not recommended for pediatric patients that weigh 20 kg or less.
 The following sections describe age appropriate indications.

-The safety and effectiveness of SPRITAM have been established in the adjunctive treatment of partial onset seizures in pediatric patients 4 years of age and older with epilepsy.
-Use is based on controlled studies in adult patients and efficacy data in 198 pediatric patients 4 to 16 years of age treated with levetiracetam with partial onset seizures [see Clinical Studies].
+The safety and effectiveness of SPRITAM have been established for the treatment of partial-onset seizures in pediatric patients 4 years of age and older.
+Use is based on controlled studies in adult patients and efficacy data in 198 pediatric patients 4 to 16 years of age treated with levetiracetam with partial-onset seizures [see CLINICAL PHARMACOLOGY and Clinical Studies].

 Myoclonic Seizures